Slam1423/GuoJX_src/README.md

 This repository stores all the needed files to train the model.
 There 2 steps to start training after you download this repository.

-First, change to this repository.
+First, change to this directory.
+Then,

 step1: